DFeliciano3/Movie-Search-Rating-App/README.md

     - If you dont remember the name of the movie you wish to search, simply type in any corresponding text related to the movie title and a list of movies will load onto the page that matches your text.

-- To refresh the page to go back to where you began, you can click the lovie logo at the top left screen ("MovieFanatic") and you will be back and the list of most popular movies.
+- To refresh the page clear your search box, hit enter, and you will be back to the original page where you started.

-- To subscribe to my webpage, scroll to the very bottom of the page.
-Enter your email address into the subscription box.
-Once successful, you should get an alert saying "Thank you for subscribing!"
+- To like my webpage, hit the like button on the very bottom of the page.
+Once successful, you should get an alert saying "Thank you for liking this page!"

 [Back To The Top](#movie-search-rating-app)